Debitsuccess/debitsuccess-api/docs/Widgets/Payment-Capture-Widget.md

 *  _containerElementId_  - id of the parent element for iframe with the form;

-*  _country_  - the ISO Alpha 3 code of the country, bank account belongs to;
+*  _country_  - the [ISO Alpha-3 code](https://debitsuccess.stoplight.io/docs/debitsuccess-api/docs/Introduction/6-Reference.md#countryisocode) of the country, bank account belongs to;

 *  _styles*(optional) - a string of custom CSS styles for the form;_